McAuliffe’s backslapping political brand put to test in 2021

 The former governor is also eager to promote his plans for moving past the pandemic, for education and for protecting women’s access to abortion, all of which he says are under attack by his Republican opponent.
 But McAuliffe may be most proud of his economic record while governor, which has drawn praise from some business-minded Republicans and independents.

-A businessman himself, McAuliffe led more than 30 trade and marketing missions to other countries to bring new business to the state.
+As a businessman himself, McAuliffe led more than 30 trade and marketing missions to other countries to bring new business to the state.
 Unemployment fell from 5.7% to 3.3% while he was in office.
+In making the business deals, McAuliffe acknowledges that he worked long hours and sometimes enjoyed “a glass of wine.”

-Aubrey Layne, who served as McAuliffe’s secretary of transportation, said the former governor has both character and competence.
+Aubrey Layne, who describes himself as an independent and served as McAuliffe’s secretary of transportation, said the former governor has both character and competence.
 He said he set high expectations for his staff, held them accountable and worked hard himself.

 “He never slept,” Layne said.